Electric-Coin-Company/zcash-docs/source/rtd_pages/tor.rst

 		$ HiddenServicePort 8233 127.0.0.1:8233
 		$ HiddenServicePort 18233 127.0.0.1:18233

-After that, configure the zcashd node to use the proxy, speficic onion service, and turn on the listening feature should suffice.
+After that, configure the zcashd node to use the proxy, specific onion service, and turn on the listening feature should suffice.
 Try:

 	.. code-block:: bash